Satisfactory completion of this procedure should ensure compliance with the above Clauses, as stated in ASEMS Part 1 - Policy.

 Safety and Environmental Protection Teams will oversee completion of this procedure.

 The applicability of this procedure is on-going from the introduction of the POSMS and POEMS to the end of the project.
-It also applies when new staff join the Project Team or existing staff changes roles within the Project Team.
+It also applies when new staff join the Delivery Team or existing staff changes roles within the Delivery Team.

 The applicability of this procedure is on-going from the introduction of the POSMS and POEMS.